wbcolon/xPlay/README.md

     * The GStreamer backend crashed on Ubuntu 20.04 for some movies.
 Replacing the library */usr/lib/x86_64-linux-gnu/gstreamer-1.0/libgsta52dec.so* from *streamer1.0-plugins-ugly* with the corresponding library for Ubuntu 20.10 may solve the issue.
+* Music Visualization is only supported with the Phonon music player backend.

 ## Notes